nelu/rutorrent-filemanager/README.md

 ...
         'bin' =>'7zip',
 ```

+### Support
+You can anytime create an new issue regarding your problem or discuss it directly on telegram: [https://t.me/filemanagerplugin](https://t.me/filemanagerplugin).
+Also you can contribute with feature suggestions, fixes and documentation at any time.

 See these additional filemanager plugins for extended functionality:

 - [filemanager-media](https://github.com/nelu/rutorrent-filemanager-media): Media view and screenshots
 - [filemanager-share](https://github.com/nelu/rutorrent-filemanager-share): File sharing functionality

-Feel free to contribute with feature suggestions, fixes and documentation

 TODO:
 - enable more file checksum algos